Push to Lower Voting Age to 16 in San Francisco Advances

 SAN FRANCISCO (CN) — San Francisco could become the first major city in the United States to let 16- and 17-year-old residents vote in municipal elections if approved by the city’s adult voters in a November 2020 ballot initiative.

-The San Francisco Board of Supervisors on Tuesday unanimously approved asking voters this fall if the city’s charter should be amended to let younger votes have more of a say in local politics.
+The San Francisco Board of Supervisors on Tuesday unanimously approved asking voters this fall if the city’s charter should be amended to let younger voters have more of a say in local politics.

 “It’s essential that young people build a habit of voting as early as possible and continue to participate in our democracy throughout their lives,” said Board of Supervisors President Norman Yee, who sponsored the ballot measure.